SrushtiR/Amazon-Prime-Analysis/README.md

 # Amazon-Prime-Analysis-Power-BI
-Analyzed the data of Amazon Prime Videos and visualized its year-wise performance.
+Analyzed the data of Amazon Prime Videos and visualized its year-wise performance in POWER BI.